 Packing List +

-Soft luggage is much easier for us to pack than a more rigid hard sided piece, so if you have the choice, please use your soft luggage.
-Remember, you also have to store your suitcase under the bed or in a cabinet of your room, so if they fold up or stack together, that works well.
-Be sure to have your name and address on the inside of the bag, as well as on the luggage tag on the handle.
+• Soft luggage is much easier for us to pack than a more rigid hard sided piece, so if you have the choice, please use your soft luggage.
+You will have to store your suitcase under the bed or in a cabinet of your cabin, so if they fold up or stack together, that works well.
 It is our hope that you can pack in a suitcase that does not exceed 44 pounds, the weight limit on the flight to Galapagos.
-On the mainland of Ecuador, you will need one warm layer (fleece vest or jacket layered with a raincoat will suffice), as you are at higher elevations.

-Be sure to pack your personal medication, airline tickets, passport, binoculars, camera, and other essential items in your carry-on bag.
-Please remember that your carry-on bag must be able to fit under the seat or in the storage bin above, or it will be taken away by airline staff and put with the regular luggage.
-You will want a daypack for field trips, so this is the ideal carry-on.
-We recommend that you double check with your airline a week or so before departure to verify their luggage weight and height restrictions.
+• This is where you want to pack your personal medication, airline tickets, passport and other travel documents, binoculars, camera, glasses, and other essential items.
+That said, it must be able to fit under the seat or in the storage bin above, or it will be taken away by airline staff and put with the regular luggage.

-Dress is very informal.
-On the islands, shorts and T-shirts are fine, though you may want more protection from the sun.
-Also, choose clothing you don’t mind getting dirty – and things that are comfortable and easy to launder and quick to dry.
-Supportive hiking boots are essential for longer trails on the islands, as are TEVA type sandals that you do not mind getting wet during boat landings.
+Practical Clothing: Dress is very informal.
+Choose clothing you don’t mind getting dirty – things that are comfortable and easy to launder and quick to dry.
+Supportive hiking boots are essential for longer trails on the islands, as are TEVA-type sandals that you do not mind getting wet during boat landings.

-Clothing & Gear
+Clothing & Gear Checklist

 • Lightweight long pants (like trekking or khakis), 1 to 2 pair